WorldVax/vaxplan.codesets/README.md

 ﻿# vaxplan.refdata
 The Centers for Disease Control in Atlanta, GA publish supporting data for the CDSi Logic Spec.
 This project makes that data available as an npm package.
+The current version of the supporting data is v3.2 2016-Dec.

+### Usage

 To use the package, install it into your project with npm.